circuitdao/docs/docs/user-guide/price-oracle.md

 * **Announcer Minimum Deposit**
     * Statute index: 34
     * Statute name: ```STATUTE_ANNOUNCER_MINIMUM_DEPOSIT_MOJOS```
-    * considerations: should be high enough to set a strong incentive for Announcers to run high availablity infrastructure to not fail to update the price. should not be so high as to expose Announcers to unreasonable financial risk. either way, the deposit should be commensurate with the amount of TVL that the protocol secures.
+    * considerations: should be high enough to set a strong incentive for Announcers to run high availability infrastructure to not fail to update the price. should not be so high as to expose Announcers to unreasonable financial risk. either way, the deposit should be commensurate with the amount of TVL that the protocol secures.
 * **Penalty Factor**
     * Statute index: 37
     * Statute name: ```STATUTE_ANNOUNCER_PENALTY_PER_INTERVAL_BPS```